Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Boosts limit: 3
 			// Character limit for each boost: 9
 			// --
-			// Minimum value for each boost: 1.1
+			// Minimum value for each boost: 0.0 (OFF)
 			// Maximum value for each boost: 999999.0 (Fastest)
 			// --
 			// 1st number = Boost for killers.